Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 ### Acknowledgements

+-  Code Institure Student Care, Alexander Farrell for invaluable help.

+-  Code Institue assessors for understanding and leniency.

 -  Friends and family for feedback and helpful suggestions.